42ity/fty-security-wallet/README.md

 systemctl start fty-security-wallet
 ```

 ## Architecture

 ### Overview

 fty-security-wallet is composed of 1 agent and 1 client library :

+Server side:
 * SecurityWalletServer registers to malamute broker as security-wallet agent
   and handles mailbox requests

+Client side:
+* ConsumerAccessor registers to malamute broker using a client id (agent name) and then
+  can execute Consumer requests to the SecurityWalletServer

-* ClientAccessor registers to malamute broker using a client id (agent name) and then
+* ProducerAccessor registers to malamute broker using a client id (agent name) and then
-  can execute request to the SecurityWalletServer
+  can execute Producer requests to the SecurityWalletServer

 * SecurityWalletServer need a database file for the data (database.json) and a
-  configuration file for the management of access (access.json)
+  configuration file (configuration.json)

 * C++ Namespace for this project is "secw"